Table of Contents

 How Does a Credit Note Work?

-A credit note should be sent in tandem with an invoice and show a negative balance.
+A credit note should be sent in tandem with an existing invoice and show a negative balance.
 For instance, if you wish to provide your customer a total refund on a transaction of one thousand rupees, the amount that should appear on the credit memo is one thousand rupees less.

 Alternately, suppose you overcharged a customer by Rs.1000.
 In that case, the credit memo you provide them should include a minus sign next to the Rs.1000 amount.